ForeverAnApple/TrendingSimulator/README.md

 ### Additional Information
 #### Scraping
 * Selenium creates a wrapper around the web browser.
 Normally used for unit testing, we are using it to scrape twitter.
+##### Headless Mode
+* By default, your browser should open and give a good demo on how the scraping and posting works.
+However, if the user wants to, it is possible to run purely in a commandline interface.

 #### Caching
 * Looks like Selenium takes a while to scrape pages, to make this process more efficient.
 We will cache tweets